Avenue of the Giants - Scenic Route 254

 The Grandfather tree is world famous for its picturesque qualities.
 It stretches 245 feet tall with one of the largest tree trunks, 55 feet in circumference, on the Redwood Highway.
 Browse seven days a week in the redwood factory and gift shop.
 Watch chainsaw carving or enjoy picnicking under the redwoods in the garden area surrounding the tree.

-Loleta Cheese Company
+Loleta Cheese Factory

 Family owned and operated.
 Visitors welcome Monday - Friday, 9 am to 5 pm and Saturday, 10 am to 4 pm.
 Large viewing windows and tasting room.